bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

 Note the `wait 2s` command in this hyperscript.
-This tells hyperscript to, well, wait for
+This tells hyperscript to, well, to wait for
 2 seconds before continuing.

 In javascript, this would be equivalent to the following `onClick` attribute: